RSilvaNunes/CSharp_Portfolio/README.md

 # CSharp_Portfolio
-This repository holds C# documentation samples of projects/hands-on activities that I have worked
+This repository holds C# documentation samples of projects/hands-on activities that I have worked.